tchoi8/itpsir/README.md

 ## Experimental pedagogy
 - Documenting and publishing materials from the classes I taught at ITP, [Performing Participation](https://github.com/tchoi8/PerformingParticipation) annd [To Remember and Forget](https://github.com/tchoi8/RememberAndForget)
+- Deveoloping new curriculum
+- Advising students for volunteer teaching

 ## Participation, community and performance art
 - Poetry, code and sign language